Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 traveler dragging suitcase near Seoul subway exit at night arrival fatigue

-Why Arrival Day Changes How Seoul Hotel Locations Feel
+Why Arrival Day Changes How Hotel Locations Feel

 Arrival day quietly changes what matters.